 To dress up this simple treat, I like to package mine in bowls that I find at discount stores or antique markets, but if I don't have anything like that around I like to use take out containers that I get from my favorite Asian restaurant.
 I also like to drizzle it in chocolate if I've got some extra time and a few chocolate chips in the pantry.

-Now that the holidays are here I hope this recipe gives your wallet a break and inspires you to give your friends and family a gift from the kitchen.
+Now that the holidays are here, I hope this recipe gives your wallet a break and inspires you to give your friends and family a gift from your kitchen.
 Whether you need a last minute Christmas gift or a little something for your host, this will definitely be a stand out from the same old thing.

 When preparing for this post I tried a couple of different recipes that I really liked.
 The first one (see top photo) made a TON of candy which was great if you are cooking for an army which I was not.
 The second one from Nigella Lawson was just right to fill a bowl or a couple of take out containers.
 Even though I really liked Nigella's, I thought that it needed a tablespoon of honey to give it a little flavor, afterall it is called HONEYcomb.
 If you don't like honey or don't have any on hand, straight light corn syrup will still produce good results.
 I've also reduced the baking soda in her recipe by 1/4 teaspoon because I thought it was a little too light if you can imagine that.